 Attribute Description Pattern Expression Use this clause to specify quantifiers that constrain and control when conditions in the DEFINE clause match.
 For example: (A B C) Table 6-5 lists the pattern quantifiers Oracle CQL supports.
 Use the pattern quantifiers to specify the allowed range of pattern matches.
 The one-character pattern quantifiers are maximal or "greedy"; they will attempt to match the biggest quantity first.
 The two-character pattern quantifiers are minimal or "reluctant"; they will attempt to match the smallest quantity first.
-For more information, see "PATTERN Clause" in the Oracle Complex Event Processing CQL Language Reference .
+For more information, see "PATTERN Clause" in the Oracle Fusion Middleware CQL Language Reference for Oracle Complex Event Processing.
 Duration By default, Oracle CEP updates the output relation at the time it recognizes a pattern match.
 Enter a duration value to specify a time delay between when Oracle CEP recognizes a pattern match and when it updates the output relation.
 You can use either of the following: When you specify a duration like 10, each time Oracle CEP recognizes a pattern match, it delays the specified time interval before updating the output relation.
 If no input matches the pattern, Oracle CEP does not update the output relation ■ When you specify a duration like MULTIPLES OF 10, each time Oracle CEP recognizes a pattern match, it delays the specified time interval before updating the output relation.
 If no input matches the pattern or if no input is received, Oracle CEP still updates the output relation.
 In this case, some terms in the selection may be null and aggregate values may be reset.
-For more information, see "DURATION Clause" in the Oracle Complex Event Processing CQL Language Reference .
+For more information, see "DURATION Clause" in the Oracle Fusion Middleware CQL Language Reference for Oracle Complex Event Processing.